 The Mosque of Al Azhar is just one of many mosques in Cairo.
 After all, there is a good reason why Cairo is often referred to as the City of Minarets.
-Nonetheless but even so, the Al Azhar mosque still manages to stand out.
+Nonetheless, the Al Azhar mosque still manages to stand out.
+While this mosque may not be included in our ready-made Cairo tour packages, we can add it to any one of our tour itineraries if or when a client requests that we do.

 Cairo, the capital of Egypt, is most famous for its pyramids and other ancients attractions such as it’s many temples and etc. The city is also home to countless mosques; some quite new, and some which are hundreds of years old.
 In fact, there are so many mosques in Cairo, that some traveler even refer to the city as the City of Thousand Minarets.

-With so many mosques, how could it even be possible for one or two to really stand out?
+With so many Cairo tourist attractions, and so many fabulous mosques, how could it even be possible for one or two to really stand out?
 The truth is however, some of the mosques in Cairo do stand out, albeit for different reasons.
 A prime example would be the Mosque of Al Azhar.
 In fact, the mosque is so beautiful, you would actually have a hard time not noticing it.
 However, beauty isn’t the only reason why people are fascinated by this particular mosque.

 A Brief History Of Al Azhar Mosque